Mount Manaslu 8163m — Manaslu Circuit Trek NepalMount Manaslu 8163m — Manaslu Circuit Trek Nepal

 Price Includes

-• Airport / Hotel / Airport pick up & drop by private car.
+• Airport / Hotel / Airport pickup & drop-off by private car.

 • Standard accommodation at hotel in Kathmandu.
 This will be for 3 nights in total.